kant/gcalmapper/README.md

       }
     }

-for now you can access nearly all the data. you can acces all the the first and second degree key.
+for now you can access nearly all the data. you can acces all the first and second degree key.

-if you want the summary :
+if you want the summary:

     field 'summary', :source => 'summary'